Do military motorcycles and e-bikes have a future in the British Army, a few thoughts on the subject.

 Sidecars made a brief return, and so did their use as weapon carriers, although again, in limited numbers.

-The Nordic and Baltic countries’ armed forces still make use of military motorcycles, and French special forces made extensive use in Mali.
+The Nordic and Baltic countries’ armed forces still use military motorcycles, and French special forces made extensive use in Mali.

-More recently, Ukraine has made rather excellent use of a range of motorcycles and e-bikes in support of anti-tank ambushes, general reconnaissance and other similar roles.
+More recently, Ukraine has made excellent use of a range of motorcycles and e-bikes for anti-tank ambushes, general reconnaissance and other similar roles.

-Over a century later, Ukrainian forces came to the same conclusion as Pancho Villa except instead of riding a 1914 Indian and carrying a six-shooter, they went for Delfast Top e-bikes and NLAW rockets.
+Over a century later, Ukrainian forces came to the same conclusion as Pancho Villa, instead of riding a 1914 Indian and carrying a six-shooter, they went for Delfast Top e-bikes and NLAW rockets.

 E-bikes are so hot right now, that everyone is using or hoping to use them, even the British Army, trialling the Stealth H-52 e-bike from Australia.

-The history of military motorcycles seems to be cyclical, the technology changes, but conflict drives users to trade peacetime training and safety issues for wartime expedience.
+The history of military motorcycles appears to be cyclical, the technology changes, but conflict drives users to trade peacetime training and safety issues for wartime expedience.

 Motorcycle and E-Bike Types